 - Country Matters/Last-Second Word Swap: Rotten puts very deliberate and gleeful emphasis on the last syllable of the Sex Pistols song "Pretty Vacant."

-- Everyone Has Standards: While Lyndon is known to criticize the UK government, he flat out called everyone who was happy about Margaret Thatcher's death (keep in mind people were dancing on the streets and the song 'Ding Dong the Witch Is Dead!' went up the charts when Thatcher died).
-Keep in mind, he himself criticized the Thatcher government.
+- Everyone Has Standards: While Lyndon is known to criticize the UK government, he flat out called everyone who was happy about Margaret Thatcher's death (keep in mind some people were dancing on the streets and the song 'Ding Dong the Witch Is Dead!' went up the charts when Thatcher died) insensitive and obnoxious.
+And just for the record, he himself criticized the Thatcher government.

 - Evil Laugh: The very first thing uttered by Rotten on their very first single.Rrrrrrrrright...
 NOW, mwahahahahahahaaaaa! on "Anarchy in the U.K."

 - Free Handed Performer: He generally performs as an animated instrument-free singer on stage.
 On albums, however, he performs keyboards, guitars and various percussions.
 His first solo album, Psycho's Path, was mainly recorded by him.

 - The Gadfly: Lydon has always been a non-conformist.
 Before becoming a member of the Sex Pistols he was a geeky child who like Avant-Garde Music bands like Can, Van der Graaf Generator and Captain Beefheart.
 He wore a Pink Floyd shirt with the words "I Hate" written above the band name, yet he didn't actually hate them.
 His eclectic musical tastes which threatened to make him persona non grata in the Punk scene became more pronounced when he formed PiL.

 - Good Is Not Soft: His heart is in the right place but he's infamous for his abrasiveness, temper and foul mouth.